PavlinaPs/base-apparel-coming-soon/README.md

 #### Sass

-This is my first challenge with Sass.
+This is my first challenge using Sass.
 The first set-up was a little confusing mainly because of @import being deprecated and soon dropped, I wanted to get it right from the start.
 I think I figured it out, with the help of:
 - freeCodeCamp's [Sass Tutorial for Beginners - CSS With Superpowers](https://youtu.be/_a5j7KoflTs)
 - Kevin Powell's video [Stop using @import with Sass | @use and @forward explained](https://youtu.be/_a5j7KoflTs)

+But I don't know if I am deploying it right.

 #### E-mail address validation